Log ramification via curves in rank 1: Introduction

-In another direction, in the 1970's Deligne had initiated a program of measuring ramification of sheaves along a divisor in terms of transversal curves, see \cite{del76}, which was further developed by Laumon in \cite{lau81} and \cite{lau82}.
-We remark that one of the principal aims of these works was to achieve new Euler-Poincar\'e formulas for surfaces (over algebraically closed fields).
-Let us also mention work by Brylinski \cite{bry83} and Zhukov \cite{zhu08}.

-A natural question then became if one could follow Deligne's program and express Abbes-Saito's conductor in terms of curves.
-In this direction, Matsuda established results in the so-called `non-log' case of Brylinski-Kato's conductor, see \cite{mat} and \cite[Coro 2.7]{kersai}.
-There are also stronger results for the `non-log' case recently obtained by T. Saito, see \cite{sai13}.
-For a modern survey on wild ramification in the sheaf-theoretic context, see \cite{sai10}.
+In another direction, in the 1970's P. Deligne initiated a program of measuring ramification of sheaves along a divisor in terms of transversal curves, see \cite{del76}, which was further developed by G. Laumon in \cite{lau81} and \cite{lau82}.
+One of the principal aims of these works was to achieve new Euler-Poincar\'e formulas (over algebraically closed fields).
+A natural question was then whether one could follow P. Deligne's program and express Abbes-Saito's conductor in terms of curves.
+In this direction, S. Matsuda established results in the so-called `non-log' case of Brylinski-Kato's conductor in \cite{mat} (see also \cite[Coro 2.8]{kersai}).
+There are also stronger results for the `non-log' case recently obtained by T. Saito in \cite{sai13}.

-The main contribution of this article is the description of Brylinski-Kato's `log' conductor in terms of curves, see Theorem \ref{tangentrank1}.
-In other words, we establish that Abbes-Saito's `log' conductor in rank 1 is given in terms of curves.
-Our approach is a slight generalization of Deligne's original idea of analyzing ramification via transversal curves and instead considering \emph{all} curves on a scheme with special attention to \emph{tangent} curves.
-We conjecture that our result also holds for $\ell$-adic sheaves of finite rank, see Conjecture A as well as Conjecture B below.
-We hope our conjectures can be used for non-abelian higher class field theory.
+The main contribution of this article is an algebraic proof that Brylinski-Kato's `log' conductor is calculated by restriction to curves, see Theorem \ref{tangentrank1}.
+In other words, we establish that Abbes-Saito's `log' conductor in rank 1 is expressed in terms of curves.
+Our approach is a modification of P. Deligne's original idea of analyzing ramification via transversal curves - we instead consider \emph{all} curves on a scheme and pay special attention to \emph{tangent} curves.
+We conjecture that our result also holds for $\ell$-adic sheaves of finite rank in Conjectures A and B below.
+We hope our conjectures can be used to further the analogy between irregular singular points and wild ramification in higher dimensional class field theory.

-As applications of our main result, we affirm an expectation of Esnault and Kerz \cite[\S3]{esnker12} in the smooth rank 1 case, see Theorem \ref{thmexp2}, and we also obtain a reformulation of the recent `non-log' Existence Theorem of higher class field theory obtained by Kerz and S. Saito, \cite[Coro II]{kersai} in the `log' case, see \S\ref{modulus}. \;
+As applications of our main result, we confirm an expectation of H. Esnault and M. Kerz \cite[\S3, pg.\,11]{esnker12} in the rank 1 smooth case in Theorem \ref{thmexp2}.
+We also obtain a reformulation of the recent `non-log' Existence Theorem of higher class field theory obtained by M. Kerz and S. Saito, \cite[Coro IV]{kersai} in the `log' case, see \S\ref{modulus}.

-The work presented here forms part of my PhD thesis.
+The work presented here forms part of the author's PhD thesis.